reddoor/analytics-settings-database/README.md

 3. Enter the information when prompted during the deployment process.

-When asked if unauthenticated invocations should be allowed for the Cloud Function, answer no.
+4. When asked if unauthenticated invocations should be allowed for the Cloud Function, answer `no`.

-4. This will create the following:
+5. This will create the following:
     *   A Cloud Function (2nd gen)
     *   A Cloud Scheduler Job
     *   A BigQuery dataset with the name “analytics\_settings\_database”